yjfox/yjfox.github.io/research.md

 ####University of Pittsburgh
 #####11/2013 - 12/2013
 - Team Leader, developed a windows speech application, which is a chess game that users play with it by speech.
 - Utilized VS(VB), Micrsoft Speech API

-###Dynamic Web Development Research - Redesign of Department's Website
-#####12/2011 ~ 05/2012
-- AIEN Institute of Shanghai Ocean University
-- Programmed a dynamic website for the AIEN Institute of Shanghai Ocean University with the use of Dreamweaver, ASP, and JavaScript

 ###Android Application – Course Project of Interactive System Design
 ####University of Pittsburgh
 #####10/2013 - 11/2013
 - Team Leader, developed an App that connects Android to PC to make phone controls PC’s mouse and keyboard
 - Utilized Android SDK, Eclipse, VS(C++), Socket(communication network between PC and Android)

+###Dynamic Web Development Research - Redesign of Department's Website
+####Shanghai Ocean University
+#####12/2011 ~ 05/2012
+- AIEN Institute of Shanghai Ocean University
+- Programmed a dynamic website for the AIEN Institute of Shanghai Ocean University with the use of Dreamweaver, ASP, and JavaScript

 ###Student Information Management System Application Development
 ####Shanghai Ocean University
 #####09/2010 - 03/2011